Nautical Knots

 How To Tie An Icicle Hitch Knot

-There are plenty of good reasons to learn how to tie the Icicle Hitch Knot.
-It’s a strong and practical knot slide and grip knot that can be tied around a rope or spar, and hold significant weight.
-It has a strong grip, and it can even be used on smooth or tapered surfaces.
-Because…
+The Icicle Hitch Knot is a strong and practical slide and grip knot that can be tied around a rope or spar, and hold significant weight.
+It can be used on smooth or tapered surfaces which is where Icicle Hitch Knot gets its name.
+First demonstrated in 1990 at the eighth Annual Meeting of the…

 How To Tie An Alpine Butterfly Loop Knot